3. The Oral Tradition

 This refers to mezuzoth, parchments inscribed with Biblical verses, which are placed in small containers and affixed to the doorposts of Jewish homes.

-In the seventh month, on the first day of the month, you shall have a holy convocation: you shall do no servile work-it shall be a day of blowing for you.
+In the seventh month, on the first day of the month, you shall have a holy convocation: you shall do no servile work-it shall be a day of sounding for you.

-This description of Rosh Hashanah does not specify what exactly is to be blown on the Jewish New Year, but the Oral Tradition does: a shofar (ram's horn).
+This description of Rosh Hashanah does not specify what exactly is to be sounded on the Jewish New Year, but the Oral Tradition does: a shofar (ram's horn).

 On the tenth day of this seventh month you shall have a holy convocation and afflict yourselves; you shall do no work....